Invest in Best Mutual Funds &

 Step 3: Then, click on the tab ‘Manage’ and select KYC to check whether your KYC details such as Aadhaar, PAN and bank details are correct and verified or not.

-Step 4: After the KYC details are verified, go to the tab Online Services’ and select the option ‘Claim’ form the dropdown menu.
+Step 4: After the KYC details are verified, go to the tab Online Services’ and select the option ‘Claim’ from the drop-down menu.

 Step 5: The ‘Claim’ screen will display the member details, KYC details and other service details.
 Click on the tab ‘Proceed For Online Claim’ to submit your claim form.